rupertl/gridlock/tutorial/README.md

 ## Estimate the grid

-The next step is to find good values for the grid - what is the size of each cell that contains a character and what is a good offset to extract text from on each page.
+The next step is to find good values for the grid - what is the size of each cell that contains a character and what is a good bounding box for the text on each page.
 Run `gridlock segment`.

 ```
-gridlock  segment
+$ gridlock segment
 Running prescan
 100% 7:0=0s pages/ELIZA-012.png
 Running segment for 7 files